nus-cs2103-AY2021S2/tp/docs/UserGuide.md

    not important.
 For instance, the Welfare IC might want to store the address of a member to hold a surprise party.

 2. Add in vendors that are commonly contacted during party planning to allow for ease of reference when planning for further parties.
-All fields are optional except name as it does not make sense for the welfare IC be forced to store information such as Birthdays.
+All fields are optional except name as it does not make sense for the welfare IC to be forced to store information such as Birthdays.
 This gives the Welfare IC flexibility to decide on what information needs to be stored.
 For instance, the Welfare IC might want to store the email of a catering company, or the address of a bakery for cake pickups.